Credit Suisse posts big loss after U.S. tax settlement

 The bank swung to a second-quarter loss of 700 million francs, wider than a Reuters analyst poll which called for a 581 million franc net loss.

-German lender Deutsche Bank (DBKGn.DE) and crosstown rival UBS both report the quarter next Tuesday.
+German lender Deutsche Bank and crosstown rival UBS both report the quarter next Tuesday.

 (Additional reporting by Oliver Hirt, Joshua Franklin and Ruppert Pretterklieber in Zurich, and Dmitry Zhdannikov in London; Editing by Sophie Walker)